cerfacs-globc/icclim/icclim/icclim_doc/source/index.rst

 Welcome to ICCLIM's documentation!
 ===============================

-*Index Calculation CLIMate* is a python libary designed for calculation of climate indices and indicators.
+*Index Calculation CLIMate* is a Python libary designed for calculation of climate indices and indicators.
-For the first time the climate indices calculated by this librarie are the `ECA&D climate indices <http://eca.knmi.nl/documents/atbd.pdf>`_.
+For the first time ICCLIM calculates `ECA&D climate indices <http://eca.knmi.nl/documents/atbd.pdf>`_.
 Later other climate indices and indicators will be added.